mmsb-eden/happy-paws-with-nuxt-tailwindcss/README.md

 # Happy Paws - Full-Stack (SPA SSG/SSR) with Nuxt & Tailwind CSS!

-Happy Paws is a pet adoption organisation with pet personas stored in a local store, statically generated articles fetched via REST API, a blog authored with markdown files, and everything styled with the power and beauty of Tailwind CSS.
+Happy Paws is a pet adoption organization with pet personas stored in a local store, statically generated articles fetched via a REST API, a blog authored with markdown files, and everything styled with the power and beauty of Tailwind CSS.

-This is a sample project created using [Vue Designer Nuxt Tailwind CSS - Quick start template](https://github.com/pinegrow/pg-nuxt-tailwindcss).
+This is a sample project created using the [Vue Designer Nuxt Tailwind CSS - Quick start template](https://github.com/pinegrow/pg-nuxt-tailwindcss).

 ## Vue Designer

-A desktop drag-and-drop editor for Vue apps supporting Mac, Windows and Linux by [Pinegrow](https://pinegrow.com/).
+A desktop visual editor for Vue apps supporting Mac, Windows, and Linux by [Pinegrow](https://pinegrow.com/).
+Take it for a free trial at [Vue Designer](https://pinegrow.com/vue-designer)!

-It let's you visually design 🎨 your Vue single file components and boosts your productivity and your creativity while building your component-based Vue apps.
+It lets you visually design 🎨 your Vue single file components and boosts your productivity and creativity while building your component-based Vue apps.

-It smartly integrates with your ⚡️ [Vite](https://vitejs.dev/) based CLI, and provides an amazing deverloper experience with it's powerful visual controls and features.
+It smartly integrates with your ⚡️ [Vite](https://vitejs.dev/) based CLI and provides an amazing developer experience with its powerful visual controls and features.

-Clean code 😃, No lock-in - Pinegrow Vue Designer is an open-tool ❤️
+Clean code 😃, No lock-in - You are in control of your projects and development workflow ❤️

 ## Try it now!